 To get the dog to accept being crated, you need to make sure the crate replicates a natural den – it should feel like a secure, personal space that is all his own, and doesn’t make the dog feel unsafe, exposed, or vulnerable from any angle.
 This will help the dog see the crate as a place of refuge, rather than a place to escape from.

-Ideally, crate training should commence when the canine is still a puppy; however, in some cases, adult dogs can also be crate trained (thought it may take longer and be far more challenging – you know the saying about old dogs and new tricks).
+Ideally, crate training should commence when the canine is still a puppy; however, in some cases, adult dogs can also be crate trained (though it may take longer and be far more challenging – you know the saying about old dogs and new tricks).
 The following are some tips for crate training:

 Getting your pet a dog crate is not as simple as buying one and putting it in a corner of your living room.
 If you are buying the crate as a ‘dog room’ for your pet, the placement of the dog crate, what you put inside it, and how you prepare it are all important aspects to consider.